SoftInstigate/restheart-notes-example/README.md

 Of course, make sure you have already started RESTHeart as well.

 	grunt serve

+If you don't have compass installed then you'll get an error message, in this case just use --force to continue.

+	grunt serve --force

 To login in the Web app, you can use the **admin** user with password **changeit**